PRESENTATIONS & RESOURCES 2018 ALL ABOUT DOGS

 The Future as it Relates to Dogs – Sheryl Blancato, President of Second Chance Animal Services

-Sheryl will talk about where we are with dogs in Massachusetts, where she thinks we are going, and what Second Chance’s plans are relative to what we know about changing dog populations in our state.
+Sheryl spoke about where we are with dogs in Massachusetts, where she thinks we are going, and what Second Chance’s plans are relative to what we know about changing dog populations in our state.
+The Future of Dogs in New England MAC 2018

 Defining Saved: A look at the law, good intentions, and rescue – Melissa McCue McGrath, CPDT, KA.

-How Can We Help Fearful Dogs? – Debbie Jacobs, CPDT and CAP2 (Kay Laurence’s program) – author of “A Guide to Living With and Training a Fearful Dog,” will talk about what a shy, fearful or anxious dog goes through when he enters your shelter or foster home.
+How Can We Help Fearful Dogs? – Debbie Jacobs, CPDT and CAP2 (Kay Laurence’s program) – author of “A Guide to Living With and Training a Fearful Dog,” spoke about what a shy, fearful or anxious dog goes through when he enters your shelter or foster home.
 Since stress can impede progress and can even send dogs backwards, Debbie will provide specific take-aways that you can take back to your organization for immediate implementation to enhance the chances of future success for the dogs in your care.
+Debbie Jacobs presentation AAD June 2018

 About Our Speakers